Harika-SVL/Git/notes.md

 ![Alt text](shots/31.JPG)

-*Now we got to master and check the history
+* Now we get to master and check the history

 ![Alt text](shots/32.JPG)

 * Now let's make changes to the master
-* To update only the modified files we use, (git add -u) command
+* To update only the modified files we use, `git add -u` command
-* Now both head and master points to this latest commit
+* Now both head and master points to the latest commit

 ![Alt text](shots/33.JPG)

-* To have changes from one branch to another,we need to work with
+* To have changes from one branch to another, we need to work with `Merging techniques`

+    1. Merge
-    1. Merge - Three-way merge
+        * Three-way merge
-             - no fast forward merge
+        * no fast-forward merge
     2. Rebase
     3. Cherry pick

-* The above processes may also lead to some conflicts (Merge conflicts)
+* The above processes may also lead to some conflicts `Merge conflicts`

 ## Git Merging

 * create a new folder (branches_demo) and make it a local repo
 * Make the changes,add and commit